-The university has produced a report and recommendations on the gender pay gap (PDF), and we are calling on them to share the detailed information behind the report with UCU, and to dig deeper and collate more information, including intersectional data such as the pay gap for BME women, so we can help them to come up with more effective plans to end the gender pay gap.
+UCU has asked the university senior management to share with us the detailed information behind the report , and to dig deeper and collate more information, including intersectional data on ethnicity, age group and disability, so with our help the senior management can make more effective plans to end the gender pay gap.

 Working for free?

 Put another way, if a woman works 7½ hours a day, we’ll be working for free after 6 hours.